jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 To solve this you must:

 - Use a usb 2.0 flash drive for the installation
-- Put the flash drive in a usb 2.0 port of PC or laptop
+- Put the flash drive in a usb 2.0 port of PC or laptop everything for make a usb installer

 ### Grub does not start in UEFI mode